bdouglass1/arcade-game/README.md

 ## Contributing

-This repository is the starter code by Udacity was included:
+Starter code by Udacity was included provided:

 app.js - this is the file where I edited and added code.

 engine.js - only thing I edited with this file is uncommenting the checkCollisions(allEnemies, player) function call and making use of it.

-resourcs.js - No edit made to this js file.
+resourcs.js - No edit made to this js file. h
 I've also uploaded images of the gameplay.